 4. Project monitoring

 This project phase often overlaps with project execution.
 All parties involved will want to monitor progress and determine how everything is coming along.
 Performance metrics and analysis are consulted in order to make sure the project's actual progress is in line with what was laid out in the plan.
+If you're developing a high level project plan, project monitoring should be a full-fledged section with intricate details to keep track of the project.

 5. Project closure